 |Weymouth beach today|

-Sea bathing started becoming popular during the 1780s when two eminent doctors, Dr Russell and Dr Crane, began to recommend it to their wealthy clients as an aid to good health.
+Sea bathing started becoming popular during the second half of the 18th century when two eminent doctors, Dr Russell and Dr Crane, began to recommend it to their wealthy clients as an aid to good health.
 Dr Russell favoured Brighton which grew rapidly under the patronage of the Prince of Wales.
 Dr Crane, on the other hand, advocated his home town of Weymouth, where the regular visits of George III secured its place amongst the most popular seaside resorts.
 By the time of the Regency, the fashionable predilection for the seaside was firmly established.

 |Weymouth and Melcombe Regis seafront|

 “The water of this fine Bay is quite pure, of a beautiful colour, and perfectly clear and transparent.
 The sands under foot are soft yet firm, and entirely free from obstruction.
 The declivity is so gradual as to be almost imperceptible – a great security to the weak and fearful.
 The Bay is so well sheltered by nature, that for tranquillity it surpasses what I have ever seen.”

 The 1815 Guide to All the Watering and Sea-bathing Places says of Weymouth: “Being protected from all winds, the sea is here remarkably tranquil; and hence, at all times of the day, immersion in the briny flood is safe and delightful.”

 In 1800, it was estimated that there were around 30 bathing machines for hire in Weymouth; by 1815, this estimate had increased to 40.
 Dr Crane advocated sea bathing in the morning before breakfast and so the machines were busy from about 6am to 12 noon every day in season.
 Visitors were encouraged to exercise after bathing in order to get warm again.

 How much did it cost to hire a bathing machine?